How to Fix a Frozen Air Conditioner

 - Low refrigerant

-What Should You Do When Your A/C Freezes?
+What Might You Do When Your A/C Freezes?

-- Turn the A/C completely off at the thermostat, and do not increase the thermostat temperature as a way to melt the frost on the coils.
-Ensure the A/C system is completely OFF.
+- Turn the A/C completely off at the thermostat, and don’t try to thaw the system by increasing the temperature at the thermostat.
+Just make sure the A/C system is completely OFF.

 What Does it Cost to Repair?

 This can lead to a costly repair.
-When your unit freezes over it can lead to a compressor replacement.
-Replacing your compressor could easily cost as much as a downpayment on a new system.
-Unfortunately, many people are forced to decide between installing a new system vs repairing the damaged one.
-If you follow the steps above and quickly call a NATE-certified technician, you stand a better chance of having a less expensive job.
+When your air conditioner freezes over it can lead to a compressor replacement.
+Replacing your compressor could cost as much as a downpayment on a high efficiency model.
+Actually, many homeowners are forced to decide between installing a new system and repairing the damaged one.
+If you act quickly and call a ACE-certified technician, you have better odds of getting a less expensive job.